 Great news – you’ve got five days off and you’re planning a trip to the mid-North Island.
 If you’re not sure where to go or you’re looking for some tips on hidden gems along the way, then you’ve come to the right place.
 This five day itinerary takes you to some of the best tourist destinations in New Zealand, however it also takes you to some of the lesser known places in between where you will get the chance to explore rural New Zealand.
 If you’re still in the planning stage of your trip, make sure you check out the great deals on car hire at Auckland Airport – we’re not New Zealand’s favourite rental car company for no reason!
-Anyway, enough of that – it’s time to find out more about this kiwi adventure – let’s GO!
+Anyway, enough of that – it’s time to find out more about this kiwi adventure starting out with Auckland – let’s GO!

 - Route map with key locations

 - Small Bags

 - Auto trans